 - Check the Request Fee Waiver box to indicate eligibility to waive the annual DEA registration cost.

-An employee of a federal or state agency, e.g., WSU, who is required to obtain DEA registration in order to carry out his or her duties is exempt from DEA registration fees.
+An employee of a federal or state agency, e.g., WSU, who is required to obtain DEA registration to carry out their duties is exempt from DEA registration fees.

 - Provide the following investigator information:

 - Physical address

 - State license number

 - A qualifications statement including a curriculum vita with bibliography for each investigator in the research project.